duanwilliam/remark-plugin-code-snippets/README.md

 Language inference is only used when the file sourced is defined in the `lang` field of the code block.

+You can configure the extension mapping with the `extensions` field in `options`.
+For instance, `{ mdx: md }` would make sourced files with the `.mdx` extension result in a codeblock with language `md`.

 ## Syntax

 ### Basic Usage